Exercise - Manage app versions in Power Apps

 Completed

-Microsoft Power Apps can help if you save changes to an app that you shouldn't have or if something else goes wrong.
-For apps that you save in the cloud, Power Apps keeps a history of the changes that you make.
-You can view each version that you've saved and restore your app to a previous version if necessary.
+Microsoft Power Apps can help if you accidentally save changes to an app or if something else goes wrong.
+For apps saved in the cloud, Power Apps maintains a version history.
+You can view each saved version and restore the app to a previous version if needed.

 Diagram of app versions.